-The Master of Education in Special Education aligns with the established professional standards by the Council for Exceptional Children for teachers in the field of special education.
-Candidates who complete the M.Ed. in Special Education program will:
+The Master of Education in Special Education aligns with the

+established professional standards by the Council for Exceptional Children for teachers in the field of special education.
+Candidates who complete the M.Ed. in Special Education program, or endorsement, will:
-1. Understand how disabilities can interact with development and learning and use this knowledge to provide meaningful and challenging learning experiences for individuals with disabilities in inclusive settings.

-2. Able to create safe, inclusive, culturally responsive learning environments so that individuals with disabilities become active and effective learners and develop emotional well-being, positive social interactions, and self-determination.

-3. Use knowledge of general and specialized curricula to individualize learning for individuals with disabilities in inclusive settings.

-4. Use multiple methods of assessment and datasources in making educational decisions in inclusive settings.

-5. Able to select, adapt, and use repertoire of evidencebased instructional strategies to advance learning of individuals with disabilities in inclusive settings.

-6. Use foundational knowledge of the field and their professional Ethical Principles and Practice Standards to inform special education practice, to engage in lifelong learning, and to advance the profession.

-7. Be able to collaborate with families, other educators, related service providers, individuals with disabilities, and personnel from community agencies in culturally responsive ways to address the needs of individuals with disabilities across a range of learning experiences.
+- 1. Understand how disabilities can interact with development and learning and use this knowledge to provide meaningful and challenging learning experiences for individuals with disabilities in inclusive settings. - 2.
+Be able to create safe, inclusive, culturally responsive learning environments so that individuals with disabilities become active and effective learners and develop emotional well-being, positive social interactions, and self-determination. - 3.
+Use knowledge of general and specialized curricula to individualize learning for individuals with disabilities in inclusive settings. - 4.
+Use multiple methods of assessment and data sources in making educational decisions in inclusive settings. - 5.
+Be able to select, adapt, and use repertoire of evidence-based instructional strategies to advance learning of individuals with disabilities in inclusive settings. - 6.
+Use foundational knowledge of the field and their professional Ethical Principles and Practice Standards to inform special education practice, to engage in lifelong learning, and to advance the profession. - 7.
+Be able to collaborate with families, other educators, related service providers, individuals with disabilities, and personnel from community agencies in culturally responsive ways to address the needs of individuals with disabilities across a range of learning experiences.